HazyResearch/deepdive/doc/walkthrough.md

          1786337 | Ethan Coen-Catalina Sandino Moreno      |           1

 We can see that some of these tuples are actually correct instances of married people.
-Soem of the prediction are movie actors appearing together in a movie.
+Others are movie actors appearing together in a movie.
 How can we improve these predictions?
-DeepDives generates [calibration plots](/doc/general/calibration.html) for all variables defined in the schema.
+DeepDives generates [calibration plots](/doc/general/calibration.html) for all variables defined in the schema to help with debugging.
 Let's take a look at the geneated calibration plot, written to the file outputted in the summary report above.
 It should look something like this:

 ![Calibration](/assets/walkthrough_has_spouse_is_true.png)